Endorois case: Significance

 The Endorois case was the most comprehensive ruling the ACHPR had yet made.
 It received coverage by academics and was considered an example of strategic litigation.
 Commentators have called it a landmark case on indigenous rights in Africa.

 The Endorois case was the first decision in which the ACHPR made a ruling on the definition of indigenous peoples or recognised indigenous rights.
 It made a direct ruling on the African Charter's definition of peoples, unlike the previous Ogoni case, which had only implicitly recognised the Ogoni as a people with a right to land.
 The Endorois case was one of the first indigenous rights cases after the creation of UNDRIP, although the decision relied on the African Charter rather than UNDRIP.
 The case set a precedent that protection of indigenous rights required granting peoples ownership of their traditional lands, not only access.
 The case also held that the right to culture is a collective right, which had not previously been established in international law and would later be agreed by the IACtHR.

 It was the first decision by any international body to rule on the right to development.
 (Note: Although the ACHPR's opinions in cases such as Gunme v Cameroon had noted violations of implied rights based on the right to development, the Endorois case was the first to explicate on the right.)
-It established a standard for development, requiring FPIC from the landowning people.
+It established a standard for development, requiring free, prior, and informed consent from the landowning people.
 It was the first ruling to state that this requirement applied to any developments affecting a community, whereas the IACtHR had more narrowly applied it to large projects.

 The Ogiek people filed a land dispute case with the African Court of Human and People's Rights, which heavily relied on the Endorois decision.
 The Ogiek cited the decision in the Endorois case that required states to protect the development of peoples.
-The Endorois case was also cited by the plaintiffs in Abdalla Rhova Hiribae v.
+The Endorois case was also cited by the complainants in Abdalla Rhova Hiribae v.
 Attorney General, a Kenyan High Court case in which peoples residing by the Tana River alleged violations of their right to development.
 The court ruled against them, arguing that, unlike with the Endorois, adequate consultation had occurred.

 The rulings of the Endorois and Ogiek cases both provided precedent in international human rights law.
-They were the first cases in the African human rights system to recognise traditional ownership as legal ownership, and they established a requirement of FPIC for development within Kenyan law.
+They were the first cases in the African human rights system to recognise traditional ownership as legal ownership, and they established a requirement of free, prior, and informed consent for development within Kenyan law.
 The ACHPR's opinion in the Endorois case was reflected in the National Guidelines for Free, Prior, and Informed Consent, written by the Ministry of Environment in 2016.

 Although the case did not address the right to a healthy environment (Article 24 of the African Charter), the ruling indirectly protected this right for the Endorois.
 The rulings of the Endorois and Ogiek cases established a view that indigenous peoples can drive environmental protection.